Whiplash After Car Accident: What You Need To Know

 This reinforces the importance of seeking prompt medical attention for whiplash after a car accident so a doctor can perform a thorough physical examination to properly diagnose your condition.

-Treatment options for whiplash include:
+Treatment options for this injury include:

 - Chiropractic treatment